mshuster4/Marguerite-Shuster/README.md

-# competitive_portfolio-
+# Competitive Portfolio
-Portfolio with updated designed/deployed links
+Professional portfolio with updated information and links to each project.